Location: Burlington, VT, USA

 Phone: +1 802 860 2814

-Bonnie Morrissey first met and studied with Janet Adler (and Joan Chodorow) in 1981.
-Through the years, Janet has been her Primary, Retreat, and Supervision teacher in the Discipline of Authentic Movement.
-Bonnie is deeply grateful for her experience of the unlimited potential of this practice which has helped to orient her professional and personal development.
+Bonnie Morrissey first met and studied with Janet Adler in 1981.
+Throughout the years, Janet has offered consistent presence as her teacher and mentor, as Bonnie practiced the Discipline of Authentic Movement in groups, solo retreats, and supervision of her own teaching practice.
+Bonnie is deeply grateful for her experience of the unlimited potential of the practice of the discipline, which continues to guide and orient her personal and professional development.

-Bonnie was a faculty member at Burlington College from 1982-2000, where she offered classes in Authentic Movement, other psychology and movement courses, and assisted students in designing independent learning programs.
-As a member of the Board of Directors, Bonnie helped orient curriculum towards a transpersonal psychology program honoring embodied consciousness and spirituality.
+Bonnie was a faculty member at Burlington College 1982-2000, where she taught Authentic Movement, psychology, and movement courses, and assisted students in designing independent learning programs.
+As a member of the Board of Directors, Bonnie helped orient curriculum towards a transpersonal psychology program honoring embodied awareness and spirituality.

-From 1982 through 1990, Bonnie founded and directed The Center for Therapy and the Arts, a studio space for therapists and artists to teach, collaborate, and perform.
-In 1999, she co-founded CornerStone Psychotherapy, a collaborative private practice that offers outpatient psychotherapy services.
+From 1982 through 1990, Bonnie founded and directed The Center for Therapy and the Arts, a studio for therapists and artists to practice, collaborate, and perform.
+In 1999, she co-founded CornerStone Psychotherapy, a private practice offering outpatient psychotherapy.

-Bonnie teaches a regular class series in the Discipline of Authentic Movement in Burlington, Vermont, and offers occasional workshops outside of Vermont.
+Bonnie teaches ongoing groups in the Discipline of Authentic Movement in Vermont, and retreats in the USA and Canada.
 As a faculty member of Circles of Four, she is available as Primary, Retreat, or Supervision teacher.
-Her teaching practice is grounded in more than 30 years of experience offering psychodynamic depth therapy to individuals and couples, as a licensed Psychologist-Masters currently at Great Tree Therapy.
+Her teaching practice is grounded in 40 years of experience as a licensed clinical psychologist offering psychodynamic depth therapy.

-In her teaching and psychotherapy practices, Bonnie aspires to foster inner qualities of mind through relational inquiry.
+In her teaching and psychotherapy practices, Bonnie aspires to foster inner qualities of presence through relational inquiry.
 She is deeply interested in the cultivation of intuitive knowing, and in the arising of words as a manifestation of emergent consciousness.
 Her poetry has been published in journals nationally.
-Whether sitting, moving, speaking, listening, or writing, Bonnie longs to participate in the development of a more compassionate Witness Consciousness in Self and World.
+Whether in stillness or moving, whether listening, speaking or writing, Bonnie longs to participate in the development of a more clear and compassionate Witness Consciousness in our world.
+Currently, Bonnie is co-editing a book with the working title Intimacy in Emptiness: The Collected Writings of Janet Adler, forthcoming in 2021.